McCache/McCache-for-Python/docs/CONTRIBUTING.md

 coverage  report  --skip-empty --include --show-missing __init__.py
  ```

-You may need to set your `PYTHONPATH` to pick up the packages to test.  `.env` should be loaded by `pipenv` on invocation.
+You may need to set your `PYTHONPATH` to pick up the packages to test.  `.env` is loaded by `pipenv` on invocation.
 If not try setting it as follows:
 ```bash
 PYTHONPATH="Path/to/your/source/root/directory"
 ```